Black Dahlia suspects: George Knowlton

-Celebrity suspects

-Orson Welles

-In her 2000 book, Mary Pacios, a former neighbor of the Short family in Medford, Massachusetts, suggested filmmaker Orson Welles as a suspect.

 Bugsy Siegel

 Los Angeles mobster Benjamin "Bugsy" Siegel was allegedly a suspect in the murder investigation of Short.
 The reason why he was a suspect is unclear, especially since Siegel was more concerned with the Flamingo Hotel and Casino at the time and he was known to be a "lady's man" not a "lady's killer."
 Also, Siegel was involved with Chicago Outfit starlet, and his on-off girlfriend, Virginia Hill.
 Still, according to Don Wolfe's book The Black Dahlia Files: The Mob, the Mogul, and the Murder That Transfixed Los Angeles, Siegel was the actual murderer.
 It has also been surmised that if Siegel had any involvement with the Dahlia murder, he would have sent Mickey Cohen or one of his other henchmen.
 Yet another theory was that the murder may have been an attempt to frame Siegel by Jack Dragna, who wanted revenge for Siegel's attacks on Dragna's business interests since his arrival in the 1930s.